Dragon Ball Z: Budokai 3

 Unused Attack Cries

 Snuff out the ones which aren't used, and upload the rest of them.
-A few of them are already lined up for uploading though
+A few of them are already lined up for uploading though.

 Certain attacks were scrapped in the transition between games, but their audio still remains on the disc:

 Audio of Android #18 shouting "Field on!" in reference to Energy Field, an attack she could use in Budokai 1 and 2, but left out of her moveset in Budokai 3, probably because #17 and Cell also have this move.
+Despite Android #18 being able to use this move in Dragon Ball Z: Infinite World, this voice clip is still not present.

 Kid Trunks yelling "Buster Cannon!", a move he could use in Budokai 2.
-As this attack is also used by Future Trunks, this move was likely deemed redundant and scrapped from his moveset in favour of the new "Final Cannon" attack.
+As this attack is also used by Future Trunks, this move was likely deemed redundant and scrapped from his moveset in favor of the new "Final Cannon" attack.

 Another recycled clip from Budokai 2, this time of Piccolo charging his Special Beam Cannon.